FlowingCode/TwinColGridAddon/README.md

 # TwinColGrid Add-on for Vaadin

-TwinColGrid Add-on is a UI component add-on for Vaadin Framework versions 7 and 8.
+TwinColGrid Add-on is a UI component add-on for Vaadin Framework version 8.x

 ## Features